 Alternative text, or alt-text, is wording that can be added to images that describes them for visually impaired users employing screen readers to access your site.
-Including alt-text ensures that your website falls under ADA compliance.
-Click here for more information on ADA compliance for your restaurant’s website.
+Including alt-text ensures that your website is certified accessible.
+Click here for more information on accessibility for your restaurant’s website.

 It is best practice to include alt-text for every image uploaded to your site.
 There are two different ways to add alt-text to an image depending on how the image is added to your website.

-If you add images to a image field:
+If you add images to an image field:

-- Log in to the backend and click on Pages/Nav in the left hand sidebar, then hover over the page that contains the image you’d like to add or update the alt-text for.
-Click the red edit button that appears.
+- Log in to the backend and click on Website in the left hand sidebar, then hover over the page or content box that contains the image you’d like to add or update the alt-text for.

 - Click on the box that contains the image you’d like to add or update the alt-text for.

 - Locate the image on the Edit Content page.
-Hover over it and click the pencil icon that appears.
+Hover over it and click the bracket icon that appears.

-When you click the pencil button, an alt-text field will appear.
+When you click the brackets icon, an alt-text field will appear.

 Enter alt-text in the field below the image.
-The alt-text needs to be very descriptive.Example: “Carafe full of ice, empty wine glass, and 2 skewers of 3 olives each”
+The alt-text needs to be very descriptive.Example: “Double Cheeseburger topped with bacon”